adityasalapaka/rosemary/README.md

 ## Working

 ### Step 1
+> Merges the training and the test sets to create one data set.

 The *test* dataset is created. `X_test` holds the data collected, `Y_test` holds the activity details and `subject_test` holds the subject IDs.
 In the absence of any common variable to merge, I have assumed that the data is to be merged